FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 description: Understanding why if..else isn't possible with FHE and exploring the alternatives
 ---

 Writing code with Fully Homomorphic Encryption (FHE) introduces a fundamental shift in how we handle conditionals or branches in our code.
 As you already know, with FHE, we're operating on encrypted data.
-This means we can't use typical `if...else` branching structures, because we don't have visibility into the actual values we're comparing.
+This means we can't use typical `if..else` branching structures, because we don't have visibility into the actual values we're comparing.

 Instead, use the `select` function which works like a ternary operator (`condition ? "yes" : "no"`) but for encrypted values.